MARKET SNAPSHOT: Stock Market Retreats As Health-care, Consumer-staples Shares Slump

 Continue Reading Below

-U.S. stocks on Monday traded mostly lower at the open, weighed by a slump in health-care and consumer-staples shares, but the technology sector extended gains, pushing deeper into record territory.
+U.S. stock indexes on Monday traded lower, weighed by a slump in health-care and consumer-staples shares.

 What are stocks doing?